 With October coming to a close the cold, wet weather has sneaked in, and shops have filled with pumpkins of all shapes and sizes.
-Very few of them will end up as jack-o’-lanterns here in Slovakia, only perhaps in Bratislava, Košice and a couple of more cities with small expat communities from the West.
+Very few of them will end up as jack-o’-lanterns here in Slovakia, only perhaps in Bratislava, Košice and a couple of more cities with small expat communities.

 It’s a time for families to get together, lay flowers on the graves, light candles, then sit down to a comforting family dinner, which is most likely to start with a good, wholesome soup.